erikknorren/nuxt3-starter/README.md

 - `mkdir pages server store`
   These directories have different purposes:

   1. **pages**: contains your application views and routes.
-Nuxt3 will read all the .vue files inside this directory and set them up as application routes using the file name as the path.
+Nuxt 3 will read all the .vue files inside this directory and set them up as application routes using the file name as the path.
   2. **server**: contains the server side of your app, which is the backend of your application.
   3. **store**: contains your Pinia store.
 Pinia is used for state management, that lets you transfer data between components without using props or events
      **Other directories:**